Student Financial Services

 Basic Eligibility

-The FAFSA® will continue to be made available on an annual basis for federal financial aid consideration and students must meet the eligibility requirements.
-It is the primary application WSU uses for consideration of all sources of financial aid including federal, state, and institutional financial aid.
+The FAFSA will continue to be made available on an annual basis for federal financial aid consideration and students must meet the eligibility requirements.
+It is the only application WSU uses for consideration of all sources of financial aid including federal, state, and institutional financial aid.

 Dependency Status